Tactitocalon/PowerShade/README.md

 Based on this tutorial by rika: https://gist.github.com/ry00001/3e2e63b986cb0c673645ea42ffafcc26

-This tool will not work if you've already uninstalled GShade (for now!).
+This tool will not work if you've already uninstalled GShade.
+If you have followed the manual guide by rika and have run into problems, this tool may be able to fix your problems.

 ## How to download